 Other motorists choose to take their old tires home rather than leave them with the retailer for disposal.
 Ultimately, these orphan tires end up at a landfill where they are held for collection by haulers.
 Recognizing that this is a cost and logistical problem for some landfills, TSBC continues to work on providing alternative disposal options such as the Return to Retailer program and tire round-up events.
-Most motorists exchange their old tires for new ones at time of purchase.

-TIRE TYPE SOLD COLLECTED FOR RECYCLING
+TIRE TYPE SOLD COLLECTED

 No. of Units (000)

-Passenger & Light Truck 3,127 2,550
+Passenger & Light Truck 3,036 2,450

-Medium Truck 214 208
+Medium Truck 242 221

-Agricultural Drive 12 2
+Agricultural Drive 12 3

-Logger / Skidder 2 1
+Logger / Skidder 3 2